-On the trail of Swiss settlers in Kentucky - SWI swissinfo.ch
+On the trail of Swiss settlers in Kentucky

 Nach Amerika – Lebensberichte von Schweizer Auswanderern, Limmat-Verlag, 2014

-All this was enough to pique the interest of journalist and author Susann Bosshard-Kälin, herself from Einsiedeln, who has written widely on Swiss emigration to the US.
+All this was enough to pique the interest of journalist and author Susann Bosshard-Kälinexternal link, herself from Einsiedeln, who has written widely on Swiss emigration to the US.

-The result was the “Einsiedeln Elsewhere – the Presence of a Swiss Village in the American City of Louisville, Kentucky” project to chart the progress of these Einsiedeln emigrants and to connect with their descendants.
+The result was the “Einsiedeln Elsewhereexternal link – the Presence of a Swiss Village in the American City of Louisville, Kentucky” project to chart the progress of these Einsiedeln emigrants and to connect with their descendants.

 Strong ties